sedstrom/Bouncer/README.md

 # Bouncer
-Share parameter validation between methods and callers.
+Share parameter validation between method and caller.

 ## Disclaimer
 This library is in a very early stage and will probably change a lot in the nearest future :)